Computation of orders and cycle lengths of automorphisms of finite solvable groups: Abstract

 \section{Abstract}

 {Let $G$ be a finite solvable group, given through a refined consistent polycyclic presentation, and $\alpha$ an automorphism of $G$, given through its images of the generators of $G$.
 In this paper, we discuss algorithms for computing the order of $\alpha$ as well as the cycle length of a given element of $G$ under $\alpha$.
-We give correctness proofs, discuss the theoretical complexity of these algorithms and compare them to generic methods currently used in GAP.
+We give correctness proofs and discuss the theoretical complexity of these algorithms.
 Along the way, we carry out detailed complexity analyses of several classical algorithms on finite polycyclic groups.}